Fordham Law Course Evaluations

-Evaluations are conducted online; the faculty do not see course evaluations until after they have submitted their semester grades.
+Evaluations are conducted online; faculty do not see course evaluations until after they have submitted their semester grades, and evaluations are strictly anonymous.
 We expect and strongly encourage your participation in completing course evaluations.
 Hearing about your experience in the classroom is very valuable to your Professor, to the Faculty, to the Administration of the Law School, and to your fellow students:

 - Course evaluations are a useful tool for students selecting courses.
 Students have access to the numerical results, which are available online before students register for courses.

 - Your professors depend on constructive feedback from students when deciding whether and how to revise readings for the course, and whether to alter the type of assignments and pedagogical methods used in the course going forward.

 - The Law School utilizes these evaluations in its hiring, reappointment, and promotion decisions.

 - My office relies heavily on course evaluations in deciding which adjunct faculty to retain from year to year.